-Saving and loans companies are financial institutions control by the Central Bank which require a minimum capital requirement lower that the commercial banks but higher than the rural and community banks under the Non-Bank Financial institution law 1993.
-The motive behind this law is to help the speedy expansion and transformation of the financial services belonging the private individuals and organizations into saving and loans companies working in the rural and urban areas in the country.
-These banks normally serve the informal sector whose are mostly unbanked population and designed a products and services that meet the needs of the group within the country.
-These banks are controlled in term of range of financial services such as providing credit to SMEs and low income clients, money transfer, mobilization of deposit by the Bank of Ghana. used normally used methodologies microfinance to provide an average loan size to their clients which are higher the various microfinance institutions the spreading within the country.

-ii.
-Rural Banks

-Rural banks are entity banks which belong and directed by people living in the community.
+a) Introduction b) Development of microfinance institution in Ghana c) Classification of microfinance institution in Ghana minimum capital requirement lower that the commercial banks but higher than the rural and community banks 127 under the Non-Bank Financial institution law 1993.
+The motive behind this law is to help the speedy expansion 128 and transformation of the financial services belonging the private individuals and organizations into saving and 129 loans companies working in the rural and urban areas in the country.
+These banks normally serve the informal 130 sector whose are mostly unbanked population and designed a products and services that meet the needs of the 131 group within the country.
+These banks are controlled in term of range of financial services such as providing 132 credit to SMEs and low income clients, money transfer, mobilization of deposit by the Bank of Ghana.
+They used 133 normally used methodologies of microfinance to provide an average loan size to their clients which are higher the 134 various microfinance institutions the spreading within the country.
+135 ii.
+Rural Banks Rural banks are entity banks which belong and directed by people living in the community.
 These banks are recorded under the company code and are accredited by the Bank of Ghana to participate in banking business.
 Per the company code, these are not allowed opening branches throughout the country but are allowed to open agencies within their areas of operations.
 The key functions of these banks are saving mobilization and provision of credit facilities to reliable clients within their catchment areas.
-The aim reason why the Bank of Ghana licensed these rural banks is to serves a way of developing the rural areas within the country.
+The aim reason why the Bank of Ghana licensed these rural banks is to serves a way of developing the rural areas within the

-iii.
+143 3 iii.
 Credit Unions

-Credit unions are licensed under Co-operatives branch as a cooperative parsimony society in Ghana and are allowed to receive deposit and offer loans to only their members.
-These unions have set up an organization known as CUA which serve as regulatory apex body for its members and its affiliates.
+144 Credit unions are licensed under Co-operatives branch as a cooperative parsimony society in Ghana and are 145 allowed to receive deposit and offer loans to only their members.
+These unions have set up an organization 146 known as CUA which serve as regulatory apex body for its members and its affiliates.